 At Fielding, we are lucky to have a supportive and interested community who care about education.
 Together, we all want to give our pupils and your children the best we can.

 The COVID-19 pandemic has affected us all in different ways.
-Now, our school faces financial pressure like never before:
+From April 2021, our school faces financial pressure like never before:

 - £300,000 cash reserves used to pay wages, when the school closed to most pupils.
 Our planned multi-sport playing pitch cancelled.

 - less money from our self-generated income, including childcare and school meals, because we were closed to most pupils.